datalad-handbook/book/docs/basics/installation.rst

 Install DataLad
 ^^^^^^^^^^^^^^^

-The content on this site is largely based on
-`DataLad website <https://www.datalad.org/get_datalad.html>`_
-and the `DataLad documentation <http://docs.datalad.org/en/latest/gettingstarted.html>`_.
+The content in this chapther is largely based on the information given on the `DataLad website <https://www.datalad.org/get_datalad.html>`_ and the `DataLad documentation <http://docs.datalad.org/en/latest/gettingstarted.html>`_.

-If you are not on a Debian-based system with NeuroDebian enabled (see below), beyond DataLad itself, the installation requires Python, Pythons package manager ``pip``, :term:`Git` and :term:`Git-annex`.
+Beyond DataLad itself, the installation requires Python, Pythons package manager ``pip``, :term:`Git` and :term:`Git-annex`.
 The instructions below detail how to install each of these components for different common operating systems.
 Please `file an issue <https://github.com/datalad-handbook/book/issues/new>`_